-Celtics’ Tacko Fall Sets Primary Goal For G League Season With Red Claws
+NESN

 Tacko Fall has an obvious mission for his stint in Maine.

-The Boston Celtics center told The Athletic’s Jared Weiss last week his main goal for season-long stint with the Main Red Claws is to reach peak physical condition in order to maximize his playing time and gain the valuable experience he needs to launch his NBA career in earnest.
+The Boston Celtics center told The Athletic’s Jared Weiss last week the main goal for his time with the Main Red Claws is to reach peak physical condition in order to maximize his playing time and gain the valuable experience he needs to launch his NBA career in earnest.
 The 7-foot-5 rookie center will spend most of his 2019-20 season with the Red Claws, the Celtics’ NBA G League affiliate, and he believes the more he plays the better he’ll become.

 “I just want to make sure I’m in the best shape as possible,” Fall said.
 “Cause if I can stay on the court, that’s gonna be huge for me.
 It’s gonna help them, it’s gonna help me.
 It’s gonna help the Celtics, eventually.”